How to Find WooCommerce Returning Customers & Improve Customer Retention

-Regarding conversion rate, your WooCommerce returning customers are the most valuable type of customers.
-Various studies show the value of returning customers.
+When it comes to conversion rate, your WooCommerce returning customers are the most valuable type of customers.
+There are many studies that show the value of returning customers.

 According to a study by CMSWire, whenever a customer buys a product from your store, he is likelier to repurchase it.
 Buyers who make a single purchase have a 27% chance of making a second one.
 With every additional purchase, the chances of another purchase are increasing.
 When someone has bought from your store for the fourth time, there’s a 59% chance they’ll return.